Bianca Beauchamp: Career

 After entering latex fetishism in 1998, Beauchamp and Perreault founded the website Latex Lair (now known as ilovebianca.com).
 The website showcased erotic galleries and erotic filmography of Beauchamp donning latex clothing, with Perreault shooting most of their work.
 The duo's work eventually built an international recognition in the latex fashion scene.
 During her teaching internship at Université du Québec à Montréal, one of the staff discovered their website and suggested that she shut it down, even though at the time it contained no nudity.
 Beauchamp took down the website, but re-opened the site after completing the internship, prompting the university to threaten to fail her if it remained online.
 Beauchamp realized her passion for fetish modeling outweighed that for teaching and left university at the age of 23 to pursue her modeling career.

 Beauchamp soon appeared in photoshoots for Bizarre, Marquis, Nightlife, Penthouse, Playboy, Skin Two, and Whiplash, while working at McDonald's, a video store, a sex shop, and as a strip club waitress until her fetish modeling career was fully established.

 In January 2007, Beauchamp became the first model to appear on the front cover of Bizarre magazine six times.
 Later that same year, she represented Hype Energy at the 2007 Canadian Grand Prix.
 Her photos have been in several Playboy Special Edition issues, including the cover of a Book of Lingerie issue.
 She has also been on the cover of the Playboy Girls of Canada calendar twice.
-In partnership with her website and Ritual Entertainment, she portrayed the character Elexis Sinclaire for the video game SiN Episodes.
+In partnership with her website and Ritual Entertainment, she portrayed the character Elexis Sinclaire for the video game Sin Episodes: Emergence.

 In January 2008, Beauchamp was named 31st in Askmen.com's Top 99 Women of the Year, a popular "Hot List" for celebrities.
 The following year, her ranking increased to 24th.
 In January 2009, she once again appeared on the cover of Bizarre magazine, her 9th cover for the UK magazine, confirming her lead as the model who appeared the most times on Bizarre.